 Are the number of educational technology resources growing in your classroom or home?
 Going a little crazy trying to keep all those cords with the right items?
-I like to use file labels to identify the cord and what it goes with.
+File labels work nicely as a way to identify cords and what they go with.
 Besides the obvious organizational perk, labeling the cords are a great way to support a print rich environment.
-Numbering the resources and cords is a great way to show the value of numbers and math everywhere.
+Numbering the resources show the value of numbers and math everywhere.
 I love finding “subliminal” ways to show numbers are an important part of everyday life.
-Children also learn to be responsible by ensuring the proper cord is with the matching resources.
+Children also learn to be responsible by ensuring the proper cords are with the matching resources.

-A little work up front but reduces inventory loss, and provides opportunities for working reading, math, responsibility and organizational skills into your home or learning environment.
+The process is a little work up front, but it reduces inventory loss and provides opportunities for working reading, math, responsibility, and organizational skills into your home or learning environment.